Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Temperature, velocity and volume profile of the plasma

 For $\tau > \tau_0$, we describe the evolution of the plasma's temperature and flow velocity profile with inviscid relativistic fluid dynamics.
-An approximate expression for the transverse flow velocity is~\footnote{A solution of the hydrodynamic equations for $\tau \ll \sigma_0$ yields Eq.~\ref{eq:uperp} without the $1/(1 + \tau^2/(2 \sigma_0^2))$.
-This latter factor can be identified by comparisons with numerical solutions and dimensional analysis.}
+An approximate expression for the transverse proper flow velocity is\footnote{ Starting with the inviscid hydrodynamics equations for a Gaussian initial temperature profile, no initial transverse velocity and a constant speed of sound, a solution can be found for $\tau \ll \sigma_0$, yielding Eq.~\ref{eq:uperp} without the $1/(1 + \tau^2/(2 \sigma_0^2))$.
+The latter factor can be identified by comparisons with numerical solutions and dimensional analysis.}

-where $c_s^2$ is the speed of sound of the plasma (in units of the speed of light), and we assumed that the \emph{transverse} flow velocity is negligible at time $\tau_0$.
-Equation~\ref{eq:uperp} illustrates that, for radius $r \lesssim \sigma_0$, the longitudinal expansion of the plasma dominates over the transverse expansion until $\tau \approx \sigma_0$.
+where $c_s^2$ is the speed of sound squared of the plasma (in units of the speed of light), and we assumed that the \emph{transverse} flow velocity is negligible at time $\tau_0$.
+We show a comparison of Eq.~\ref{eq:uperp} with exact numerical solutions in Figure~\ref{fig:flow_cs2_dep_and_approx}; we see that Eq.~\ref{eq:uperp} does indeed capture well the general dependence of the transverse flow velocity on the time $\tau$.

-The effect of the transverse flow velocity on the photon spectrum depends on three factors: (i) the magnitude of the transverse flow, (ii) the local effect of transverse flow on photons, and (iii) the origin of the photons that dominates the spectrum at different energies.
-Equation~\ref{eq:uperp} provides an answer for the first factor: transverse flow is small when $r, (\tau-\tau_0) \ll \sigma_0$, which correspond to the hottest regions of the plasma.
+The effect of the transverse flow velocity on the photon spectrum (Eqs.~\ref{eq:thermal_photons} and ~\ref{eq:spectra_with_uperp}) depends on three factors: (i) the magnitude of the transverse flow, (ii) the effect of transverse flow on photons of different energies, and (iii) the origin of the photons that dominates the spectrum at different energies.